How to Tell if a Cartier Watch Is Real

 • A four-digit model number

-• An eight-character serial number with two letters and six digits
+• An eight-character Cartier serial number with two letters and six digits

 Depending on the model you have, you may also find the words “automatic” and “stainless steel.”

 Perhaps more important than what is engraved on your case back is how it is engraved.
 The inscriptions should be clearly defined and engraved somewhat deeply into the material.
-Look out for lightly etched lettering or crooked placement—both are signs of forgery.
+Look out for lightly etched lettering or crooked placement—both are signs of forgery and a counterfeit watch.

 #4 The Signature Blue Appointments